 5. Microsporidia

-These are extremely small parasites and are actually no longer considered protozoa but are now classified as fungi.
+These extremely small parasites are no longer considered protozoa but are now classified as fungi.
 They are non-motile and live intracellularly.
 They will be mentioned here because some parasitology sources still include them.

-After an overview of diagnostic techniques, we will cover some of the major parasites in each group.
-The life cycles, epidemiology, and pathology will be included, with a focus on diagnosis.
+After an overview of diagnostic techniques, we will discuss some of the major parasites in each group, including their life cycles, epidemiology, and pathology, with a focus on diagnosis.